lokithe5th/scaffold-eth-examples/README.md

 # 🏗 scaffold-eth - streaming meta multi sig example

 > an off-chain signature based multi sig with shielded trust-like functionality
+> Warning
+**This is not intended for any illicit activities.
+Blockchain transactions are immutable and it is your responsibility to ensure you obey by the law**
+This may be a useful protocol for tax efficiency implementations, especially if a bot is used to manage the MultiSig's funds.
+The bot is not a proxy, as there is no control over the bot's actions once you've deposited your funds.
+The funds aren't owned by the Funders.
+But due to the nature of code and smart contract implementation the controlling entity can be trusted to operate within it's given parameters.

 ---